 What Happens if I’m Accused of a Title IX Violation in Wisconsin?

-Facing a Title IX violation in Wisconsin is a serious matter.
-It is a process that can derail your education, your career, and your reputation.
-Title IX investigations are not criminal cases, but they can carry consequences that feel just as severe.
-Universities treat these cases with urgency, and you should too.
+Title IX investigations are not criminal cases, but they can carry consequences that can feel just as severe.
+Facing a Title IX violation in Wisconsin is a serious matter with a process that can derail your education, your career, and your reputation.
 If you're accused, the most important step is to secure strong legal representation early in the process.

-This article explains, step by step, what happens after an accusation, how the investigation unfolds, and what penalties you might face.
+This article explains what happens after an accusation, how the investigation unfolds, and what penalties you might face.
 Our aim is to provide you with a straightforward understanding of the risks involved and the measures you can take to safeguard yourself.

-The first step in the Title IX investigation process is the notice of allegations.
-This is the document that informs you that someone has filed a complaint against you.
+The first step in the Title IX investigation process is receiving notice of the investigation.
+This is a document that informs you that someone has filed a complaint against you and summarizes the allegations.

 Written Notice

-Expect a written notice from the Title IX office at your school.
-This notice will include details of the accusation, the policies you are alleged to have violated, and instructions on how the process will move forward.
-The university must provide this in writing so there is no confusion about what you are facing.
+You will receive a written notice from the Title IX office at your school including details of the accusation, the policies you are alleged to have violated, and information regarding the investigation process at your school.
+This notice must be provided in writing so there is no confusion about what you are facing or how the process works.

 Evidence and Response

-Tip: From the moment you receive notice, stop all casual conversations about the case.
-Anything you say could be used against you.
-This is when you need a Title IX defense attorney.
+Tip: From the moment you receive notice, stop all casual conversations about the case as anything that you say could be used against you.
+This is when you should consider hiring an attorney who is well versed in defending a Title IX case.

 The Title IX Investigation Process

-Once the accusation is made, the school begins an official Title IX investigation process.
-Universities must follow federal Title IX regulations, but each school applies them through its own internal policies.
+Once the accusation is made, the school begins an official Title IX investigation.
+All educational institutions receiving federal funding must follow federal Title IX regulations, but each school applies them through its own internal policies.

 The Investigator's Role

-The university assigns a neutral investigator.
-Their role is to gather facts, not advocate for either side.
-The investigator will interview both you (the respondent) and the complainant (the accuser).
+The school disctrict or university assigns a neutral investigator.
+Their role is to gather and present evidence, not advocate for either side.
+The investigator will interview the involved parties including both you and the complainant.
 They may also question witnesses and request documents.
 Emails, text messages, and old posts can all become evidence.

 Your Participation